luyangliuable/coding-notes/mlops/systematic-mapping-study/notes/reading/MLPacker: A Unified Software Tool for Packaging and Deploying Atomic and Distributed Analytic Pipelines.md

 of having to manually create the necessary code to build the API (as in the BentoML approach), it is automatically built using Jinja templates considering the input.
-• StreamMe aims at creating the required analytic pipeline, in streaming mode, instantiating the necessary connectors and AI frameworks.
+• StreamMe .ims at creating the required analytic pipeline, in streaming mode, instantiating the necessary connectors and AI frameworks.
 For this purpose, it has been implemented the streaming builder Python class which requires an input and output connector and accepts a set of ML